RNAdetective/AIDD/README.md

 1. use the following link to download biolinux8 the .iso file not the .ova file for the vm. http://nebc.nerc.ac.uk/downloads/bio-linux-8-latest.iso

-2. Go to create new machine in the oracle virtual machine window select a name, put in linux and ubuntu 64 then click VDH create virtual hard disk now and select at least 70G of storage space to create the hard disk.
+2. Go to create new machine in the oracle virtual machine window by clicking the new button select a name, put in linux and ubuntu 64 then click VDH create virtual hard disk now and select at least 40G of storage space to create the hard disk.
       Click create

 3. When it asks where to load from click on bio linux 8 .iso file in your file system.